Starting 25 years ago, we’re used to people stopping conversations, on hearing their phone bleep.

 “Repeat a lie often enough and people believe it”.

-As a net contributor, the EU gets 16% of its funding from the UK (almost a sixth).
-In contrast, other than France and Germany, the remaining EU countries take more than they give.
-The Remain campaign failed, but it illustrates how lazy people are at fact checking.
+So, the money we get from the EU is actually UK money.
+As a net contributor, 16% of EU’s funding comes from the UK (almost a sixth).
+All the remaining EU countries, other than France and Germany, take more than they give.

 Defining Text Messaging